-- 8.46 This method of recording does not portray the fact that in reality the education service is actually provided to a household as a social transfer in kind paid for by government.
-A second method of recording is, therefore, adopted in the System that recognizes this fact.
-This method is illustrated below. - 8.47 In this case the consumption of the education service is recorded as actual consumption by households in the use of adjusted disposable income account.
-The resources for this are provided via social transfers in kind from government to households in the redistribution of income in kind account.
-(The distinction between actual consumption and consumption expenditure for households, general government and NPISHs is further elaborated in chapter 9.) - 8.48 The final example is a more complex case involving two interrelated transactions in which a government unit, or NPISH, purchases a good or service, such as a medicine, from a market producer and then provides it free to a household. - 8.49 Under the normal recording in the System, four entries would be required showing the sale of the medicine by the enterprise and the purchase as final consumption expenditure of
+- 9.48 For a social transfer in kind, the consumption of the education service is recorded as actual consumption by households in the use of adjusted disposable income adjusted for social transfers in kind account.
+The resources revenues for this are provided via social transfers in kind from government to households in the redistribution of income social transfers in kind account.
+(The distinction between actual consumption and consumption expenditure for households, general government and NPISHs is further elaborated in chapter 910.) - 9.49 The final example is a more complex case involving two interrelated transactions in which a government unit, or NPISH, purchases a good or service, such as a medicine, from a market producer and then provides it free to a household. - 9.50 Under the normal recording in the SNA, four entries would be required showing the sale of the medicine by the enterprise and the purchase as final consumption expenditure of government with consequences for the financial accounts for both units.
+The purchase would be recorded as consumption expenditure by government.
+When explicitly recording social transfers in kind, the entry for the consumption expenditure by government is replaced by two entries for the social transfers in kind and one for actual consumption by households.
+The entries for the financial account remain as under the normal recording of government purchases.